Effective Date: October 9, 2023

 5.1 Data Security.
 UI will maintain appropriate administrative, technical and organizational security measures designed to safeguard the Services and Customer Data, in accordance with industry standards and as further described at https://www.userinterviews.com/legal/security-measures.
 UI may update its security measures from time to time to reflect process improvements or changing practices, provided that such modifications do not materially decrease the overall security of the Services or Customer Data.
 UI will promptly notify Customer of any compromise of security leading to the accidental or unlawful destruction, loss, alteration, unauthorized disclosure of, or access to, Customer Data.
 The parties will reasonably assist each other in investigating any such compromise of security and will take such actions as the parties reasonably deem necessary to prevent the continuation or recurrence thereof.

 5.2 Data Processing Agreement.
-Each party will process Personal Data in accordance with their respective obligations under applicable privacy and data protection laws and with the terms of the Data Processing Agreement located at www.userinterviews.com/legal/data-processing-agreement, which is hereby incorporated by reference.
-“Personal Data” means any information relating to an identified or identifiable natural person.
+Each party will process Personal Data in accordance with their respective obligations under applicable privacy and data protection laws and with the terms of the Data Processing Agreement located at www.userinterviews.com/legal/data-processing-agreement (the “DPA”), which is hereby incorporated by reference.
+“Personal Data” has the meaning set forth in the DPA.

 6. TERM AND TERMINATION

 6.1 Term and Renewal.
 This Agreement will remain in effect through the initial Subscription Period specified in the Order Form and will renew or terminate as specified in the Order Form, unless otherwise terminated in accordance with this Agreement.
-If the Order Form does not specify, the initial Subscription Period will be one year and will automatically renew for successive one-year periods under the terms of the then-current Order Form unless either party provides written notice of non-renewal at least 14 days prior to the end of the then-current term.
+If the Order Form does not specify, the initial Subscription Period will be one year and will automatically renew for successive one-year periods unless either party provides written notice of non-renewal at least 14 days prior to the end of the then-current Subscription Period.

 6.2 Termination for Cause.
 In addition to any other remedies it may have, either party may terminate this Agreement if the other party: (i) materially breaches any provision of this Agreement and fails to remedy the breach within 30 days after receipt of a written notice specifying the breach; (ii) repeatedly materially breaches any provision of this Agreement, regardless of whether such breaches are cured; or (iii) becomes the subject of a petition in bankruptcy or any other proceeding relating to insolvency, receivership, liquidation or assignment for the benefit of creditors.
 In the event Customer terminates this Agreement due to UI’s material breach of the Agreement, UI shall refund to Customer any prepaid, unused Fees for the terminated portion of the applicable Subscription Period.